 From the 30-something chef Roberta who has found herself at home among older people and strives to bring joy to her diners with every meal to the 106-year old Winifred whose favourite invention is the Kindle, LivingProof uncovers an unquestionable sense of identity and a rich tapestry of relationships among our older people and those who care for them.

 Co-presented by the SAHMRI, LivingProof also explores some of the lifestyle factors that influence lifelong health in panel discussions on The Do’s and Don’ts of Healthy Ageing and Dining, Dignity and Health.
-Leading SAHMRI researchers Professor Elina Hyppönen, Professor Geraint Rogers, Professor Leonie Heilbronn and Associate Professor Gillian Caughey will feature alongside Dr Karen Patterson of the International Research Collective on Food Culture and Health, and food personalities Maggie Beer and Rosa Matto.
+Leading SAHMRI researchers Professor Elina Hyppönen, Professor Geraint Rogers, Professor Leonie Heilbronn and Associate Professor Gillian Caughey featured alongside Dr Karen Patterson of the International Research Collective on Food Culture and Health, and food personalities Maggie Beer and Rosa Matto.

 Panel Sessions